All Episodes

 But it's loud.

-But the point I want to make is that it wasn't long after they had cleared the streets of the debris And opened the bridges.
+But the point I want to make is that it wasn't long after they had cleared the streets of the debris and opened the bridges.

 There were power company personnel from electric companies all over this country had driven down from Ohio.

-They were from northern parts of Florida and from Georgia, and they were working around the clock trying to put the elect get the electricity back on.
+And they were working around the clock trying to get the electricity back on.

 The phone company was working.

-I remember driving home two or three times just stopping to thank these guys.
+I remember driving home two or three times, just stopping to thank these guys because they were away from home.

-Now they hadn't gone through a hurricane.
+They hadn't gone through a hurricane.

 They lived in other parts of the country.